JGSolutions/jerry-gagliano/posts/first-blog-post.md

 picture: ''
 ---

-I always had web developer portfolio site.
+I always had a web developer portfolio site.
 Allowing recruiters or companies a quick way to access my resume.
-But never focused on it much as I was always busy with work or with some side project.
+But I never focused on it much as I was always busy with work or some side project.

 It's been always in the back of my head to create a blog.
 For me a basic portfolio site was always boring not motivating, not knowing what content to write up and most importantly keeping up-to-date.
 As time went by, looking at my old site and got fustrated by it.
 By no means I am no professional writer but an opportunity to get out of my comfort zone and try something different.